Location: Odorheiu Secuiesc (Transylvania, Romania)

 Field School, Volunteer

 University of South Florida (USA), Archaeological Techniques and Research Centre - BioArch Canada, Haáz Rezső Museum (Romania)

 Dr. Jonathan Bethard (University of South Florida); Dr. Andre Gonciar (BioArch Canada); Dr. Zsolt Nyaradi (Haaz Rezso Museum, Romania)

 Recent contributions to bioarchaeological scholarship have devoted considerable treatment to the analysis of children’s skeletons from both archaeological and contemporary (i.e., forensic) contexts.
 The aim of this workshop is to provide participants with an intensive review of juvenile osteology and an overview of the ways in which this kind of unique information is interpreted by bioarchaeologists.
 During the workshop, participants will have the chance to study the growth and development of the human skeleton across various juvenile age cohorts.
 Most importantly, participants will have the opportunity to gain experience with the analysis of juvenile skeletal remains.

-The research workshop will culminate with the presentation of each set of results at the Eight International Student Colloquium on Osteology and Bioarchaeology hosted by the Haaz Rezso Museum.
+The research workshop will culminate with the presentation of each set of results at the Ninth International Student Colloquium on Osteology and Bioarchaeology hosted by the Haaz Rezso Museum.
 Participants who want to pursue and expand their summer research are encouraged to present their papers at the SAA, AAPA and CAPA.

 Period(s) of Occupation: Middle Ages, Human (Juvenile) Osteology